-Treadwear and Traction Ratings.
-A higher rate will give you more miles to drive and has advantageous gas mileage because the rubber is a bit harder; but will have inferior performance on cornering.
+A higher rate will give you more miles to drive and has advantageous gas mileage because the rubber is a bit harder, but will have inferior performance on cornering.
 So if your kind of driving involved lots of cornering, do not choose higher treadwear ratings.
 A higher dry traction rating is recommended.

-Load and Pressure Limits are not so important - unless your vehicle is a truck that you're using to haul heavy weights.
+Load and pressure limits are not so important—unless your vehicle is a truck that you're using to haul heavy loads.
 The tire with a higher maximum tire pressure has less resistance and better gas mileage.

 How to Buy All-Season and Snow Tires